-Things two do in San Francisco’s west side in July, 2019.
+Things to do on San Francisco’s west side in September, 2019.

 2019 candidates for SF district attorney share their views before the upcoming election.

 We see around us every day that what’s happening on our streets isn’t working.
 We lead the nation in burglaries, larcenies and car thefts, yet only one arrest is made for every six crimes reported.

 San Francisco is not just where I’m from; it’s part of who I am.
 It’s where I rode Muni to my public schools – including Frank McCoppin Elementary, Alamo Elementary and Roosevelt Middle School – and it’s where I’m raising my family in the Sunset.

 When it comes to homelessness, car break-ins and police accountability, the San Francisco district attorney’s office has been part of the problem – I’m running to make it part of the solution.